lopezmontes/GenoMus/specs/GenoMus_specifications.md

 - **GenoMus function catalog**: JSON file that lists and characterizes all the functions used for genotype generation.
 - **function type identifier**: Prefix used to name functions, to ease the function type identification.
 The use of indentifiers is not compulsory, but very convenient for readability of decoded genotypes.
 - **function index**: Integer assigned incrementally to identify each function with an unique number in the GenoMus functions catalogue.
 - **encoded function index**: Float generated to identify each function with an unique number.
-These numbers are chosen using the function index as input for an algorithm designed to obtain an optimized distribution of these normalized identifiers within the interval [0, 1].
+These numbers are chosen using the function index as input for an algorithm designed to obtain an optimized distribution of these normalized identifiers &isinv; [0, 1].
 - **eligible functions**: set of functions that determine which ones can be chosen during the genotype generation process.
 Somehow, this set can characterize a composer or a style.
 - **genotype seed**: Number used to initialize the pseudorandom number generator before the genotype generation process starts.
 It allows repeatable results.
 Ultimately, a genotype can be identified only by this number, since it determines the entire decision tree that generates it.
 - **phenotype seed**: Number used to initialize the pseudorandom number generator before the genotype evaluation process starts, which allows producing repeatable phenotypes.
 When a genotype includes random processes, many different phenotypes from the same genotype can arise.
 In this case, each different result can be indentified with a phenotype seed.
 So, given specific initial conditions, a single specimen can be identified only by two integers: genotype and phenotype seeds.